PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 If there is no hook available for your need, and you only need to modify the display of the page, you might want to [override the template][template-override].

 But sometimes you want to modify the page deeper.
-You need to modify the controller behavior.
+In this case, you need to modify the controller behavior.

 If the Back Office page you want to modify is powered by Symfony, you have 3 options: